-Parents: Siberian Husky and German Shepherd mix
+Parents: Husky x German Shepherd mix

 The Gerberian Shepsky is one of the most popular large mixed dog breeds in the world.
 They have the playful and energetic nature of the Siberian Husky, but also the obedience of a German Shepherd.

 Because of their fluffy coats and lively temperaments, they aren’t the most adaptable designer dogs.
 They don’t do well in warm climate and they’re not great for small spaces.